Maharashtra considers lockdown extension in Mumbai, Pune and other hotspots until May 31

 Besides Mumbai, there were 12 deaths in Navi Mumbai (Thane), five deaths in Pune, and two Aurangabad.

-They comprised 31 men and 13 women, and nearly 77 percent of them suffered from other serious ailments such as diabetes, hypertension, heart problems and asthma.
+They comprised 31 men and 13 women, and nearly 77 per cent of them suffered from other serious ailments such as diabetes, hypertension, heart problems and asthma.

 As many as 1,061 personnel of Maharashtra Police including 112 police officers have been tested positive for COVID-19 so far.
 Out of the total infected police personnel, 174 have been cured while 9 others lost their lives.